Skip to main content

 Thirty

-Frank King watches as a ten-tonne Scania truck rolls down an incline gathering speed as it heads towards the Portakabin, now unstoppable.
+Frank King watches as a ten-tonne Scania truck rolls down an incline, gathering speed as it heads towards the Portakabin, now unstoppable.

-Spencer hears shouting from outside of the Portakabin so goes to the window to see what is going on.
+Spencer hears shouting from outside of the Portakabin, so goes to the window to see what is going on.
 He sees King running towards the hut but cannot hear what he is saying.
 The lorry hits the Portakabin.

 Riley and Kirkland also run towards the hut.